the Caravan Project

 And Dancers, we want you to join us!
 Join the Caravan Project dancers…

-Always more information to come.
 We are so excited to see this build and grow and include all of you!

 Email me for more information….firstname.lastname@example.org

-the Caravan Project Band
+And the music… with the Caravan Project Band

 came together with Ruben Ramirez and Jeff Rees…

-and created a CD of music for us to dance with…
+they created a CD of music for us to dance with…

 Raw, earthy, tribal, simple—the pounding of the drums, the shaking of the different percussion instruments with the underlying beat, the wailing of the zurna or the sinuous melodies of the nay.
 It takes us back to basic idea of tribe, of dancing together around the campfire at night, like the heartbeat.
 Basic.
 That is all.
 We dance and play together.
 And the band is inspired by the dancers and the dancers inspire the band.
 Ancient feelings, contemporary times.